mightybyte/monad-challenges/pages/set3-5.md

 Back?
 If you figured it out, congratulations.
-If not, here is the hex encoded type signature for a function called permStep that is the generalization we need..
+If not, here is the hex encoded type signature for a function called permStep that is the generalization we need.

     7065726D53746570203A3A205B61202D3E20625D202D3E205B615D202D3E205B625D

 Now write that function.
 There is only one possible way to do it.
 If you can write a function that compiles, then your answer is correct.

-Now use the permStep function to implement allPerms3 and check that this new implementation has the same behavior as your previous allPerms3.
+Now use the permStep function to implement allPerms2 and allPerms3 and check that the new implementations have the same behavior as before.
 Once you do this it should be pretty obvious how you would use permStep to impliment allPerms4 and beyond.
 Also notice how permStep compares to allPerms.